-Many students find adjusting to the college sleeping and socializing schedule difficult.
-It's likely that if you talk with others, you'll find plenty of people who wish they could have more quiet time to themselves.
+Furthermore, if you talk with others, you may find plenty of people who wish they could have more quiet time to themselves!
 Are you living with a roommate?
-If you are, one strategy is to talk with him or her to find out which of your habits are similar, and which will require compromise.
-For example, maybe s/he wants to go to sleep earlier, and would love to agree on a reasonable time.
-Or, maybe you'll have to ask that s/he find another place to study or socialize (a friend's room, the 24-hour reading room, the dorm lounge) on a few nights each week, so that you can rest.
-You could offer to visit with your friends on other nights, so that each of you has an equal amount of peace and quiet.
+If you are, and they are keeping you up late into the night, one strategy you can try is to talk with them to find out which of your habits are similar and which could require compromise.
+For example, maybe they want to go to sleep earlier and would love to agree on a reasonable time.
+Or maybe you'll have to ask that they find another place to study or socialize (a friend's place, a 24-hour reading room, the residence hall lounge) on a few nights each week so that you can rest.
+You could offer to visit with your friends on other nights, so each of you has an equal amount of alone time.

 Additionally, if you live in a residence hall, your resident advisor (RA) could also be a helpful person to talk with about your concerns.
 As someone who is likely more familiar with campus life and resources, they can probably suggest where to meet other people with your interests and validate your desire for a relaxing, substance-free social environment.
 Moreover, most residence halls implement "quiet hours" — designated times when loud music and vivacious conversation must be toned down so that floormates can study or sleep.
 If your floor doesn't have these, you may want to talk with your RA and floormates to determine some reasonable times.
 When it comes time to find your next residence, you could look for roommates and suitemates who share your habits and style.
 You might also find out if there are quiet halls or substance-free housing options available.

 Hopefully this information helps you find a balanced schedule of hanging out with your peers and staying in to relax and recharge!